(el e TRIP tan)

 Note: If the first dose is ineffective, diagnosis needs to be re-evaluated.
 Safety of treating >3 headaches/month has not been established.

-U.S. labeling: Initial: 20-40 mg as a single dose (maximum: 40 mg/dose); if the headache improves but returns, dose may be repeated after 2 hours have elapsed since first dose (maximum: 80 mg daily)
+Acute migraine: Oral: Initial: 20 to 40 mg as a single dose (maximum: 40 mg/dose); if the headache improves but returns, dose may be repeated after 2 hours have elapsed since first dose (maximum: 80 mg/day)

 Refer to adult dosing.